 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 For starters, there’s no need to clear the kitchen while Brussels sprouts, one of the fragrant members of the Brassica plant genus, boil away.
-Raw, thinly sliced Brussels sprouts, apples, pecans, and pomegranate seeds form the heart of the salad.
-And what a sweet, crunchy, nutty, tart, absolutely delicious heart it is — one that just happens to be loaded with fiber, nourishing fats, and nutrients (including the cancer-fighting compounds that the Brassica family is famous for).
+Raw, thinly sliced Brussels sprouts, apples, pecans and pomegranate seeds form the heart of this salad.
+And what a sweet, crunchy, nutty, tart, absolutely delicious heart it is — one that just happens to be loaded with fiber, nourishing fats and nutrients (including the cancer-fighting compounds that the Brassica family is famous for).

 A simple honey-lemon dressing and some fresh parsley top off this gorgeous dish.
 Add this to your regular menu rotation for smiles all around.

 2 tablespoons extra virgin olive oil

 1/2 teaspoon honey